dskrypa/cli_command_parser/_sources/configuration.rst.txt

 :allow_backtrack: Whether the parser is allowed to backtrack or not when a Positional parameter follows a parameter with variable :class:`.Nargs`, and not enough arguments are available to fulfil that Positional's requirements (default: True)
+:option_name_mode: How the default long form that is added for Option/Flag/Counter/etc. Parameters should handle underscores/dashes.
+See :class:`.OptionNameMode` for more details.
+Defaults to using underscores to match the attribute name.
+May be overridden on a per-Parameter basis with :ref:`parameters:Options:name_mode`.

 Usage & Help Text Options